George Hollingbery

-Sir George Michael Edward Hollingbery KCMG (born 12 October 1963) is a British politician and diplomat who has served as the British Ambassador to Cuba since 2022.
+Sir George Michael Edward Hollingbery KCMG (born 12 October 1963) is a British politician and diplomat, who recently served as the British Ambassador to Cuba.
 A member of the Conservative Party, he previously was the Member of Parliament (MP) for Meon Valley in Hampshire from 2010 to 2019.

 Early life and business career

 George Michael Edward Hollingbery was born on 12 October 1963.
 He was educated at Radley College before studying at Lady Margaret Hall, Oxford for a BA in human sciences which he was awarded by the University of Oxford in 1985.
 He then gained an MBA from the Wharton School, University of Pennsylvania, US.

 Hollingbery's earlier career was spent investing in and starting up businesses, the best known of which was veterinary chain Companion Care, sold to Pets at Home in 2002.
 In 2005, he began a property investment business, run from his Alresford home.

 Hollingbery was elected to Winchester City Council in 1999, becoming deputy leader in 2006.
 Hollingbery stood in Winchester in the 2005 general election, having managed the previous candidate's campaign in 2001, but was defeated by Liberal Democrat Mark Oaten.